ENGR 1113 (1-1-3) Manufacturing Process

 Requisites: ENGR 1311.

 In this course, students will learn the hard and soft skills/crafts that are necessary to successfully complete the engineering and design projects in an ethical manner.
 Cultural differences and their effect on communication necessary for project success will be addressed.
 Case studies will be discussed and the elements of the projects that helped or hindered project success will be evaluated.
-Lab fee.
+This course is taken for credit only and does not affect the student's GPA (CR/NC).

 Requisites: ENGR 1312.